-Seniors across the Upper Cumberland received food to make hot meals this holiday season thanks to generous canned food donations and contributions from multiple community organizations.
-Each December, the Area Agency on Aging and Disability coordinates holiday food bags for seniors in need across the Upper Cumberland.
-Holiday food bags are created from the canned food donations and contain ingredients for seniors to prepare a hot holiday meal.
-The bags are distributed by AAAD staff to low-income, home-bound clients throughout the region.
+Seniors across the Upper Cumberland received food to make hot, nutritious Thanksgiving meals and plentiful bags filled with special Christmas food items this holiday season thanks to generous canned food donations and contributions from multiple community organizations.
+The bags were distributed by AAAD staff to low-income, home-bound clients throughout the region.

-This year, AAAD staff teamed up with the Sunset and Noon Rotary Clubs of Cookeville, First Volunteer Bank, F&M Bank, Citizens Bank, Middle Tennessee Curb, and Pioneer Credit Company branches of Cookeville and Smithville to collect canned food donations for the holiday food bags.
-Through canned food donations and \$1,350 in contributions, AAAD staff members were able to assemble and distribute 250 holiday food bags to seniors in need.
-Each senior received a bag containing canned ham, corn, green beans, yams, fried apples and a stuffing mix or rolls.
+This year, AAAD staff partnered with the Stonecom radio stations, Cookeville Golden Corral, Cookeville Sam's Club, First Volunteer Bank, HB Specialty Foods, Cummins Filtration, Coke Cares, Peachtree Learning Center, Cane Creek Elementary and private donors to collect monetary and canned food donations for the holiday food bags.
+Through canned food donations and \$5,975 in contributions, AAAD staff members were able to assemble and distribute 275 holiday food bags to seniors in need.
 Assembling and distributing holiday food bags is the highlight of the season for the AAAD staff.